Dennis Sigalos: Career

 Born in Garden Grove, California, Sigalos was a rising star in speedway racing during the late 1970s.
-Sigalos served notice that he was a coming rider when he finished third in the 1980 American Final held on a makeshift track at the Anaheim Stadium in Los Angeles (the meeting was held on November 16, 1979), only missing a place in the Intercontinental Final when beaten in a runoff for second and third by Scott Autrey (also in the runoff was Ron Preston who finished behind Autrey and Sigalos).
+Sigalos served notice that he was a coming rider when he finished third in the 1980 American Final held on a makeshift track at the Anaheim Stadium in Los Angeles (the meeting was held on November 16, 1979), only missing a place in the Intercontinental Final when beaten in a runoff.

 Earlier in 1979 Sigalos had made his debut in the British Leagues after signing with the Hull Vikings.
-He stayed in Hull for two years before joining the Ipswich Witches from 1981–1983.
+He stayed in Hull for two years before joining the Ipswich Witches from 1981 to 1983.
 He then signed with the Wolverhampton Wolves for 1984.

 In 1980, Sigalos rode in the European Under-21 Championship Final at the Rottalstadion in Pocking, West Germany.
 After being excluded from his first ride, he showed his class by eventually finishing 3rd with 11 points after defeating future triple World Champion Erik Gundersen in a runoff.
 The European U/21 Championship was renamed the World U/21 Championship in 1988.
 Sigalos also won the Peter Craven Memorial Trophy at the Hyde Road Speedway in Manchester in 1980.

+Sigalos joined Ipswich Witches from Hull Vikings in 1981 after a record £35,000 deal which included fellow American John Cook.
+The pair helped the Witches win the Knockout Cup.

 Sigalos' first serious attempt as a challenger for the Speedway World Championship came in 1981.
 He qualified to ride in the 1981 Intercontinental Final at Vojens in Denmark, but on a difficult night where the notorious Vojens weather struck, Sigalos could only manage 15th place and 1 point from his 5 rides and he failed to qualify for a place in the World Final at the Wembley Stadium.
 His childhood friend Bruce Penhall signalled his intentions for the World Championship by mastering the conditions with a 15-point maximum before going on to win the first of two consecutive World Championships.

 His first appearance in a World Final came in 1982 when he finished a strong third at the Los Angeles Memorial Coliseum behind winner Bruce Penhall and England's Les Collins (who was the only rider on the night to defeat defending champion Penhall).
 He made his second and last World Final in 1983 in West Germany, but struggled on the day and finished in 8th place having scored 8 points.